Exciting updates are brewing

 in grants

-• A climate café is a community-organised space for people to have open conversations about the climate crisis (including how it makes us feel).
+A climate café is a community-centred space for people to have open conversations about the climate crisis and how it makes them feel.
 Every climate café is different: some might include unstructured discussions, while others could feature events and workshops.
-No two climate cafés look the same, yet they should all feel safe, open and accessible.
+They should all feel safe, open and accessible.

-• Start by checking out our free climate café resource, linked above.
+Start by submitting this form to receive your free how to host a climate café guide and other resources.
 It will provide you with a step-by-step process on hosting and facilitating; from choosing a location, to deciding who to invite.

 With thanks to our sponsors